-The music streaming revolution has arrived in the form of Apple Music--or so say the reviewers anyway.
-Services like Rhapsody, Rdio, and Spotify have been around for a while, but Apple Music's features are getting a lot people excited.
+The music streaming revolution has arrived in the form of Apple Music.
+Streaming services have been around for a while, but Apple Music's features are getting a lot people excited.
 One of those features is Beats 1, a live streaming 24/7 radio station with DJs from around the world.

 Even if you decide not to sign-up for Apple Music, you can still get the experience of Beats 1 as a music discovery tool.
 It won't help you listen to the exclusive interviews or get to know the station's DJs, but it will give you access to their playlists.

 Tweeting Beats 1

 Developer Callum Jones created the automated Twitter account Beats 1 Plays, which tweets out every single song as it hits the "airwaves."
 In my experience it took just a few seconds for a song playing on Beats 1 to hit the Twitter account.